Economic Development and Social Entrepreneurship (Certificate)

 This certificate combines rigorous instruction with a practical orientation.
 The student selects a minimum of four semester-length courses (12 credit hours total) from among a list of economic development and social entrepreneurship courses offered by Stuart’s Master of Public Administration program.
 Each course meets once a week for 15 weeks.
 Use the link below for a list of courses and descriptions.

-Additional courses could be taken in Stuart School’s M.S. in environmental management and sustainability program; the Department of Civil, Architectural, and Environmental Engineering; and other related programs as permitted by the program director.
+Additional courses could be taken in Stuart’s M.S. in Sustainability Analytics and Management program; the Department of Civil, Architectural, and Environmental Engineering; and other related programs as permitted by the program director.

 - Three to five years of related work experience